 Help your small business clients figure out what needs action now, as opposed to what can wait until next week, next month, or next quarter.

 How do you decide all of this?

-It’s really about learning a little about their business needs, knowing what you’ve done for your other similar clients, knowing what they have coming up with new hires, with new locations, with possible mergers and acquisitions, and things that are going on within their industry.
+It’s really about learning a little about their business needs, what you’ve done for your other similar clients, what they have coming up with new hires, new locations, possible mergers and acquisitions, and things that are going on within their industry.
 Think ahead – even a few years into the future.
 This approach benefits clients tremendously, and it benefits your firm enormously.
-It gives you predictability and stability with your clients on computer service agreements.
+It gives you predictability and stability with your clients on service agreements.

-One more thing to consider about being proactive is to meet quarterly with the main decision makers on each client account, the owners, the managers, and the senior managers, and talk about, what’s been accomplished in the past 90 days.
-“These are the projects we’ve been working on, and these are the results you got.”
+One more thing to consider about being proactive is to meet quarterly with the main decision-makers on each client account, the owners, the managers, and the senior managers, and talk about, what’s been accomplished in the past 90 days.
+“These are the projects we’ve been working on and the results you got.”
 You kind of have to toot your own horn a little.

 Review and recap what you did in the last couple of months.
 Think about what’s going on in their businesses and ask for their input and feedback.
 Then, you can decide what you should focus on for the next three months.

 Then everything else on the “list” gets pushed back to a quarter from now, two quarters from now, or maybe even a year from now.